AlexTheProgrammer/touchTyping/README.md

 After that, build and install with Cmake.

-If you wish to contribute to the project, please install the tracked hooks via ./git_hooks/link-hooks
+If you wish to contribute to the project, please install the tracked hooks via $(git rev-parse --show-toplevel)/git_hooks/link-hooks